spacecolonyone/MarsCityState/README.md

  * Real estate phase - The period following the opening of the space elevator.
 During this period the city will develop real estate and services market attracting people to its unique lifestyle.
 The polulation will grow to 100 thousand residents.
  * First industrial factory milestone - The city will build an industrial zone in orbit using its network of space elevators to access space and planet surface
  * Industrial phase - The period following the opening of the industrial factory in space.
 In this period the city will specialize in manufaturing exploiting the characteristics of space and will support its growth through exports.
 The population will grow to 1 million.
- * Population of 1 million milestone - The city will become a true city of human civilization with unique cultural, social, economic, political footprint
+ * Population of 1 million milestone - The city will become a true city of our civilization with unique cultural, social, economic and political footprint

 ## 2030: City founded.
 Science and tourism phase

 After 10 years of preparation, the city will be founded in around 2030 with the infrastructure and staff to support science projects and tourism.
-It will start as a small colony with 10 residents and gradually grow adding infrastructure, habitats and service buildings as more residents move in.
+It will start as a small colony with 10 residents and will gradually grow adding infrastructure, habitats and service buildings as more residents move in.

 ![milestone-0](https://user-images.githubusercontent.com/637315/80925239-c18bd900-8d96-11ea-809f-1862df0036ea.png)

 The governor will play a critical role in this period.
-This organization will be responsible for balancing revenue generation, rate of immigration and city construction activities.
+The governor organization will be responsible for balancing revenue generation, rate of immigration and city construction activities.

 The governor organization will sell seats for scientist and tourists in advance allowing sufficient time for building the city to accomodate them.
 Scientists will be limited to 20% of the total population.
 Tourists will be limited to another 20% of the total population.
 The remaining 60% of the population will be providing infrastructure maintenance and services to the scientists and tourists.
-In this period, the governor organization will carefully select these people such that they will settle permanently.
+During this period, the governor organization will carefully select these people such that they will settle permanently.
 It will look for young people, couples, with complementing skills.

 The governor organization will also lay the foundations of the service platform that will ensure residents can meet their needs and businesses can easily start and grow.
 However, the city will be small as a market during this first period and the governor organization will contract the businesses needed for the basic needs of the residents - for shelter, air, food, water, heating, electricity, communication.